hantswilliams/digitalClone/fastApi/readme.md

 - or use the `startDev.sh` script
 - can find interactive docs at `/docs` provided by swagger
 - can find interactive docs at `/redoc` provided by ReDoc
+- on local machine, currently using: `pyenv shell 3.8.6` environment

 ## launching for 'production' purposes with gunicorn: